 Photo Credits: Mariam Hamdy

-These stuffed onions may look fancy, but they’re made with humble ingredients that are easy to source.
-Here’s what you need:
+These stuffed onions may look fancy, but they’re made with easy-to-source humble ingredients.

-• Onions: I use medium white onions as they are milder in flavor, allowing the spices to shine.
+• Garlic and onions are just part and parcel when it comes to adding flavor to a dish.
+I prefer medium white onions to be the star of this show as they are mild in flavor, allowing the spices to shine.

 • Extra virgin olive oil: Adds flavor and intensity.
 I like a peppery Greek olive oil, like our Early Harvest from Christianoupolis.